MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Update-VivaModuleFeaturePolicy.md

 - The policy name (Name parameter).
 - Whether or not the policy enables the feature (IsFeatureEnabled parameter).
+- Whether or not the policy enables user controls (IsUserControlEnabled parameter).
 - Who the policy applies to (the UserIds and GroupIds parameters or the Everyone parameter).

 You can update these attributes independently of each other.
 For example, if you specify the Name parameter but not the IsFeatureEnabled parameter, the name of the policy is updated but whether or not the policy enables the feature remains unchanged.